aalejandrino/TetrisPuzzle/README.md

 ### Bonus MVPS
 Work on these if time permits:
-- [ ] View a demo to teach them how to play.
+- [x] View a demo to teach them how to play.
-- [ ] Add the functionality to rotate pieces?
-(Not sure yet, might make the game too easy)
-- [ ] Add background music and sound when placing pieces.
+- [x] Add background music and sound when placing pieces.
-- [ ] Turn the background music/sound on and off.
+- [x] Turn the background music/sound on and off.
 - [ ] Include a "Best Scores" which records the name and score of players. (top 10?)